Zakynthos Travel Costs: What a Week on the Island Actually Costs

 Reality check: The airport desk quoted us considerably more for the same car category.
 Booking online in advance isn’t just more convenient — it’s where the real savings are.
 The price difference can easily cover your boat tour.

 For the full picture on car rental — what we drove, what the roads are actually like, and what we’d do differently — our Zakynthos car rental guide covers it in detail.
-Check current rates for your dates here.
+When comparing live quotes, check current DiscoverCars rates for your dates and compare the insurance terms before booking.

 Accommodation